1-800-800-1865 (Mon-Sat) • Online 24/7

 Clients have the option of purchasing via MoneyMetals.com, or by calling us at 1-800-800-1865.
 All calls are instantly answered by a live person in Eagle, ID who will be happy to assist.

-We will lock your pricing up front, then promptly provide a confirmation of your purchase.
-Clients can make payment via check, money order, credit card, bank wire or Bitcoin.
-We will ship your order promptly after clearing your payment, fully insured with signature confirmation at delivery so that your metal will not be left on a doorstep or in you mailbox.
+We will lock your pricing up front, then promptly confirm your purchase.
+Clients can make payments via check, money order, credit card, bank wire, or Bitcoin.
+We will ship your order promptly after clearing your payment, fully insured with signature confirmation at delivery so that your metal will not be left on your doorstep or in your mailbox.
 We keep you updated throughout the process with regular status updates.

 A Word of Warning

-We recommend buyers have a firm handle on what a coin will be worth if they want to sell it, before they buy it.
-If the sell price is more than a few percent below the buy price, they should run the other way.
+We recommend buyers have a firm handle on what a coin will be worth if they want to sell it before they buy it.
+If the selling price is more than a few percent below the buy price, they should run the other way.
 That is why Money Metals displays both the buy and sell prices live for each of our products at www.MoneyMetals.com.

 How Do I Sell My U.S. Gold Coins?